d2l-ai/d2l-en/chapter_crashcourse/introduction.md

 for many problems, solutions aren't so easy.
-Returning to our fake story about going to get coffee, imagine just writing a program to respond to a *wake word* like "Alexa", "Okay, Google" or "Siri".
+Returning to our fake story about going to get coffee, imagine just writing a program to respond to a *wake word* like 'Alexa', 'Okay, Google' or 'Siri'.
 Try coding it up in a room by yourself with nothing but a computer and a code editor.
 How would you write such a program from first principles?